libretro/Lakka-LibreELEC/CONTRIBUTING.md

 tracker indefinitely.
 Sending a pull request is a much better way of getting a particular feature into OpenELEC.

+### Reporting build failures

+As buildsystem / core packages (toolchain) / random libraries change from time to time, it is required that you always do a clean build (make clean) before reporting build failures.
+Also make sure that you have a clean, unmodified git clone, we can't fix bugs caused by you failed to merge / rebase on your own fork.

 ### Pull Requests

 - **Create topic branches**.
 Don't ask us to pull from your master branch.